metrics-rs/quanta/README.md

 ## performance

-Accessing the TSC on a modern x86 processor has an extremely low overhead of roughly ~11ns, and `quanta` provides the thinnest possible layer over this.
+Accessing the TSC on a modern x86 processor can have an overhead of as little as ~11ns, and `quanta` provides the thinnest possible layer over this.
 Using the native time facilities, such as `clock_gettime(CLOCK_MONOTONIC)` on Linux, you may expect to see closer to 17-18ns of overhead.

 Measurements have not been taken for non-x86-based architectures/platforms.